Lebanese Festival raising money for people affected by war in Lebanon

 "I have to explain to them that it's in the Middle east and what it is and then they'll be like is they're Christians there and I'm like yes there is a lot of Christians there.
 We are Maronites," Jean said.

-This year's event had even more people than their first.
+This year's event had even more people than the first.
 WBRZ spoke to several kids who say they very much enjoyed their time there.

 "I honestly think it's really cool to be able to celebrate my culture with all these people here," Festival attendee Anna Saab said.